Terms & Conditions

 6. Our professional obligations

-We will comply with all professional and ethical standards of the Accounting Professional and Ethical Standards Board, available at apesb.org.au.
+a) We will perform our services with due care and diligence and will comply with all relevant professional codes of conduct throughout the course of our engagement, including all professional and ethical standards of the Accounting Professional and Ethical Standards Board, available at apesb.org.au.

-You acknowledge that where any non-compliance by us poses substantial harm (such as serious adverse consequences to investors, creditors, employees, auditor, group auditor or the public), we may be required to disclose the matter to an appropriate authority.
+b) You acknowledge that if any non‑compliance with professional codes of conduct on our part may result in significant harm, including serious consequences for investors, creditors, employees, auditors, group auditors, or the public, we may be required to report the matter to the appropriate authority.

 7. Processing Payments